infantGrandpa/portfolio-site-ghost/ReadMe.md

-My personal portfolio site based on the Square theme by T-Rex Themes.
-This theme is meant to be used with the Ghost web platform.
+A customized version of the Square theme by T-Rex Themes for my personal portfolio site.

 https://www.brettabraham.com/